gtk-rs/gtk4-rs/book/src/gobject_properties.md

 {{#rustdoc_include ../listings/gobject_properties/4/main.rs:buttons}}
 ```

-We have already seen that bound properties do not necessarily have to be of the same type.
+We have already seen that bound properties don't necessarily have to be of the same type.
 By leveraging [`transform_to`](http://gtk-rs.org/gtk-rs-core/stable/latest/docs/glib/object/struct.BindingBuilder.html#method.transform_to) and [`transform_from`](http://gtk-rs.org/gtk-rs-core/stable/latest/docs/glib/object/struct.BindingBuilder.html#method.transform_from), we can assure that `button_2` always displays a number which is 1 higher than the number of `button_1`.

 <span class="filename">Filename: listings/gobject_properties/4/main.rs</span>